 Whether a contest is considered partisan or not varies by associated jurisdiction.
 Explicit legal verbiage stating such for each individual contest is spread throughout Federal, State, and Local law.
 The short version is:

-- Any contest on a primary ballot will not list any candidates’ party affiliations because the ballots are based on party (i.e. every candidate on a ballot is affiliated with the same party)
+- Any contest on a primary ballot will not list any candidates’ party affiliations because the ballots are based on party (i.e. every candidate on a particular ballot is affiliated with the same party)

 - Board of Education and Soil and Water District Supervisor contests are nonpartisan throughout North Carolina, including Alamance County